-Ms. Susan McArthur is a Managing Partner at GreenSoil Investments and has over 25 years of international and domestic investment banking experience.
+Ms. Susan McArthur is the former Managing Partner at GreenSoil Investments and has over 25 years of international and domestic investment banking experience.
 She was appointed as a member of the Human Resources Committee of the Corporation, IG Wealth Management and Mackenzie Inc. on November 2, 2017.
-She has served as a member of the Human Resources Committees of Great-West Lifeco, Great-West, London Life, Canada Life and Canada Life Financial Corporation since May, 2016.
-Ms. McArthur previously served on the human resources and governance committees of a number of public companies, including, most recently, First Capital Realty Inc., KP Tissue Inc. and Chemtrade Logistics Inc. She also spent one year as a recruiting professional in financial services and has completed the Directors Education Program offered by the Rotman School of Management.
+She has served as a member of the Human Resources Committees of Great-West Lifeco and Canada Life since May, 2016.
+Ms. McArthur previously served on the human resources and governance committees of a number of public companies, including, most recently, First Capital Realty Inc., KP Tissue Inc. and Chemtrade Logistics Income Fund.
+She also spent one year as a recruiting professional in financial services and has completed the Institute of Corporate Directors course at the University of Toronto's Rotman School of Management.